ONE VCU: RESPONSIBLE TOGETHER - Get guidelines and information about fostering a safe campus during COVID-19 at together.vcu.edu.

 Philosophy at VCU

-The Division of Philosophy offers an undergraduate major in Philosophy, as well as minors in philosophy, and the philosophy of law.
+The Department of Philosophy offers an undergraduate major in philosophy, as well as minors in philosophy and the philosophy of law.

 News and Events

 "A Novel Solution to the Liar Paradox" with Sarah Colquhoun

 Friday, April 30, 3:30pm-5:40pm

 Those interested should contact Andrew Moon at firstname.lastname@example.org

 "Reconceptualization in Mathematics: Irrationality of the Square-Root of Two" with Craig Larson